Best Air Tools For Automotive Restoration

 Safety Concerns

-When operating air-powered tools, eye protection is essential.
+When operating high-powered tools, eye protection is essential.
 Also recommended are a dust mask or respirator.
 And since they can be quite loud, ear protection is also worth considering.
+I often wear hearing protection while running them.

 Related Articles: